9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 Nestled deep in the thick jungle near two lakes, the once-great Mayan city of Coba flourished between 400 and 1100 AD.

 Because it’s in a more remote location than other ancient Mexican ruins on the Yucatan Peninsula, Coba offers a greater sense of discovery.
+It sees fewer tourists than Chichen Itza and Tulum, and it feels very authentic.

-Go early in the morning, and spider monkeys, birds and butterflies may be your only other companions.
+Go early in the morning, and spider monkeys, birds and butterflies may be your only other companions!

 An important trade center, Coba was the hub for a series of ancient white limestone roads.
 Called sacbe (which means “stone road” or “white road”) these elevated roads radiated out from the city, like spokes on a wheel.